Natural Lighting; How To Increase Daylighting at Home

 6 Tips for Natural Lighting

 When Lee and I remodeled our home we increased the window size in our kitchen/family room to let the outside in and what a difference it made.
-Not only is it mood lifting but it visually makes space look bigger by adding natural lighting.
+Not only is it mood-lifting but it visually makes space look bigger by adding natural lighting.

 The most obvious way to maximize natural light is by investing in new, larger windows.
 If the ones you have now are small and seem to suck the light out rather than bring it in, perhaps it’s time for you to take the plunge.
 It does cost more but as long as you remain with nonstructural alterations it shouldn’t bust your budget and what it adds aesthetically to your home is money well spent.
-If you are dealing with a room that is not possible to add a window like an attic, it’s worth considering a skylight which could add an additional room to your house making your home more valuable for resale.
+If you are dealing with a room that is not possible to add a window like an attic, it’s worth considering a skylight that could add an additional room to your house making your home more valuable for resale.

 It is smart to strategically choose a room like a kitchen/family room where you spend most of your time in order to get the most benefit out of this type of alteration.

 When you’re ready to make this change to your home, you want to go with a trusted company.
 You aren’t just buying a new plant for the kitchen; you’re reshaping the infrastructure of your walls, so it’s important to go with someone who you know will work with you to find the look you want, without causing damage.
 If you are unsure about whether or not to proceed, it’s important to note that there are a number of other issues you can solve when you go about replacing your windows like making your home more secure.